PhamXuanKhang/aspect-based-sentiment-analysis-for-Vietnamese-fashion-data/README.md

 ## Project Structure

-- `crawl_data.ipynb`: This notebook handles the data crawling process, extracting fashion shop comments from TIKI platform and saving them in a structured format for further analysis.
+- `crawl_data.py`: This notebook handles the data crawling process, extracting fashion shop comments from TIKI platform and saving them in a structured format for further analysis.
 - `EDA.ipynb`: This notebook covers the Exploratory Data Analysis (EDA) of the dataset, providing insights into the distribution of aspects and sentiment classes in the dataset, normalize and clean the data, preprocess before training the models.
 - `machine-learning-absa.ipynb`: This notebook contains the machine learning models, including implementations of **Random Forest** for aspect detection and **SVM** for sentiment analysis.
 - `multitask-absa-bigru-conv1d.ipynb`: This notebook contains the deep learning models, featuring **BiGRU** and **Conv1D** architectures for multitasking on aspect detection and sentiment analysis.